taosdata/TDengine/docs/en/04-data-in/02-dca/38-schemaless-opentsdb-telnet.md

 ---
 sidebar_label: OpenTSDB Telnet Protocol
 title: Schemaless - OpenTSDB Telnet Protocol
-description: Insert data in OpenTSDB Telnet Protocol
+description: This document describes how to insert schemaless data with the OpenTSDB telnet protocol.
 ---

 <!-- exclude -->